GeorgeRJacobs/ibotta-de-takehome/README.md

 3. Enable port forwarding to connect the notebook to the EMR cluster

 You will need to leave this terminal window running while interacting with the jupyter notebook.
-In a separate terminal window, you can run the command below to open the analysis notebook.
+In a **separate terminal**, you can run the command below to open the analysis notebook.

 ```shell